GitTerraGame/Play-GitTerra-Action/README.md

 GitTerra is an open source project by Sergey and Alexander Chernyshev of Chernyshev DEV.
 It is licensed under the [MIT License](LICENSE.md).

 We also use [SCC](https://github.com/boyter/scc), a code analysis software by Ben Boyter to help us get data about your code to build the map.
 SCC is licensed under the [MIT License](LICENSE.scc.md).

+We also use language color info from GitHub [linguist](https://github.com/github-linguist/linguist) project, which is licensed under the [MIT License](LICENSE.linguist.md).